DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 More information about all these settings can be found [here](https://talktech.info/2022/02/06/raspberry-pi-imager/).

-Click SAVE.
-Click WRITE to begin burning the image to the SSD.
+Click SAVE when you are done, then click WRITE to begin burning the image to the SSD.
 Grab a coffee while it does its thing.

 More detailed instructions on completing this step are [here](/docs/rpi_setup_step1_connect_ssd.md).